anushasundark/Python_Mini_Projects/7. Tic-Tac-Toe AI/Readme.md

 3. Run the Game:
 4. Make Your Moves:

-  -Enter the row and column numbers when prompted for your move.
+  1. Enter the row and column numbers when prompted for your move.

-6. Enjoy the Game:
+5. Enjoy the Game:

-  -Play and have fun challenging the AI!
+  1. Play and have fun challenging the AI!

 ## Game Rules
 - The game is played on a 3x3 grid.